TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 - Deploy the current stage resources and configurations to the API Gateway service.
 - If there is no changed configuration, the stage deployment request will fail.
 - If the stage deployment fails, it is restored to the previous successful stage deployment configuration.
-- After requesting stage deployment, you can check whether stage deployment was successful in [View Recent Stage Deployment Results]().
+- After requesting stage deployment, you can check whether stage deployment was successful in [Query Result of Recent Stage Deployment](./api-guide-v1.0/#query-result-of-recent-stage-deployment).

 #### Request